 Somewhere between the sweet and spicy Strawberry Chipotle Compote and the mouthwatering smoky Bacon Meatballs, you might just loose your mind.
 (Only for a moment — until the next bite, that is.)

-Inspiration for this Strawberry Chipotle Meatball Appetizer
+Inspiration for Strawberry Chipotle Meatball Appetizer

 I had a super tasty bite at the Pono Burger booth at The TASTE LA the other day.
 Well that’s where I got my inspiration for this Strawberry Chipotle Bacon-Meatball Appetizer.